Password writeback overview

-- Each time a new password is submitted during an admin-initiated user password reset (from the Azure admin portals only).
+- Each time a new password is submitted during an admin-initiated user password reset (only from the Azure admin portals).

 Message size and bandwidth considerations

-The size of each of the message described above is typically under 1 kb, even under extreme loads, the password writeback service itself is consuming a few kilobits per second of bandwidth.
-Since each message is sent in real time, only when required by a password update operation, and since the message size is so small, the bandwidth usage of the writeback capability is effectively too small to have any real measurable impact.
+The size of each of the message described previously is typically under 1 KB.
+Even under extreme loads, the password writeback service itself is consuming a few kilobits per second of bandwidth.
+Because each message is sent in real time, only when required by a password update operation, and because the message size is so small, the bandwidth usage of the writeback capability is too small to have a measurable impact.

 - How do I complete a successful rollout of SSPR?

 - Register for self-service password reset.

 - What data is used by SSPR and what data should you populate for your users?

 - What authentication methods are available to users?